 In May of 2009, Beck was chosen by St. John's University to deliver the commencement speech to its Staten Island Campus.
 He also received an Honorary Doctor of Letters Degree.

-Each Thanksgiving for the past 21 years, Beck and his family have served those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
-Among his other charitable endeavors are the Tom Coughlin Jay Fund Foundation, Derek Jeter's Turn 2 Foundation, the Crohn's & Colitis Foundation of America, the Alan T. Brown Foundation to Cure Paralysis, the March of Dimes, the Exchange Club Child Abuse Prevention Center of New York, the Juvenile Diabetes Research Foundation, Special Olympics New York, Children’s Aid Society and the Make-A-Wish Foundation of the Hudson Valley.
+On Thanksgiving for over 20 years, Beck and his family served those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
+Among his other charitable endeavors are the Tom Coughlin Jay Fund Foundation, Westchester Medical Center, White Plains Hospital, Children’s Aid Society, Derek Jeter's Turn 2 Foundation, the Alan T. Brown Foundation to Cure Paralysis, the March of Dimes, Juvenile Diabetes Research Foundation, Special Olympics New York, Children’s Aid Society, Westchester SPCA and the Make-A-Wish Foundation of the Hudson Valley.

 A graduate of Ithaca College, Beck received a Bachelor of Science degree in 1978.
 He resides in Westchester County with his wife, Janet.
 He has two sons, two daughters-in-law, and four grandchildren.